 Keep in mind that you’ll also need to pay closing costs and fees, which can be 3%-6% of the loan’s value.
 This can add up to thousands of dollars, so crunch the numbers to ensure the money you’ll save in interest exceeds the closing costs.

 There’s no set standard for a “good” refinance rate.
 Generally, a refinance rate should be at least 1% lower than your current mortgage rate for a refinancing to make sense, but you’ll need to crunch the numbers to truly understand whether a refinance makes sense for you.

 One way to do this is to calculate the break-even point.
 Since closing costs and fees can require a hefty amount upfront, you want to make sure that the money you’re saving with a lower interest rate is greater than the amount you’re paying to refinance.
 By calculating the break-even point, you can see how long it’ll take to recoup the upfront costs for a refinance.

 If you decide to refinance, make sure to shop around with multiple lenders to find the best refinance rates.
 And keep in mind that even though average interest rates are low right now, the specific rates you may get will depend on personal factors like your credit score and debt-to-income ratio.

 Before you jump on the refinance bandwagon, take a close look at your income stability.
 If you’re not entirely secure, think twice before embarking on a refinance loan journey.

-Ultimately, to determine if you should refinance, crunch the numbers yourself.
-“Here’s what I tell everybody,” Chabot says.
-“I think it’s a good time to refinance if it’s right for your financial situation.”
-Look for savings of at least a half percent, and make sure you feel extremely confident you’ll be able to cover your new monthly payment for the life of the loan.
+To determine if you should refinance, crunch the numbers yourself.
+“I think it’s a good time to refinance if it’s right for your financial situation,” says Michael Chabot, SVP of residential lending at Draper & Kramer Mortgage Corp.
+Look for savings of at least a half percent and make sure you feel extremely confident you’ll be able to cover your new monthly payment for the life of the loan.